ssebastianmag/hydrogen-wavefunctions/README.md

 #### 2.3 Normalized wavefunction

-Combining the solutions of the radial and angular parts, we obtain the normalized wavefunction for the hydrogen atom:
+The resultant normalized wavefunction for the hydrogen atom is the product of the solutions of the radial and angular components:

 ### $$\psi_{nlm_l}(r, \theta, \varphi) = R_{n,l}(r) Y_{l}^{m_l}(\theta, \varphi)$$

-Normalization of the wavefunction is essential in quantum mechanics.
-This ensures that when we integrate $|\psi_{n \ell m}|^2$ over all space, the result is 1, indicating a certainty of finding the electron somewhere in space.
 <br>

 To determine the probability density of the electron being in a certain location,